fusionbox/django-authtools/docs/forms.rst

 Forms
 =====

-.. currentmodule:: authuser.forms
+.. currentmodule:: authtools.forms

-django-authuser provides several Form classes that mimic the forms in django.contrib.auth.forms, but work better with ``USERNAME_FIELD`` and ``REQUIRED_FIELDS``.
-These forms don't require the :class:`authuser.models.User` class in order to work, they should work with any User model that follows the :class:`User class contract <django:django.contrib.auth.models.CustomUser>`.
+django-authtools provides several Form classes that mimic the forms in django.contrib.auth.forms, but work better with ``USERNAME_FIELD`` and ``REQUIRED_FIELDS``.
+These forms don't require the :class:`authtools.models.User` class in order to work, they should work with any User model that follows the :class:`User class contract <django:django.contrib.auth.models.CustomUser>`.

 .. class:: UserCreationForm